 In Corcovado National Park, you can see tapirs, pumas, monkeys and much more.
 It’s one of the most biologically diverse places on earth!
 We highly recommend taking a tour and hiring a guide to see wildlife as they have trained eyes and know how to spot them.

 Tips for Enjoying Adventure Activities in Costa Rica

 - Bring the appropriate clothing, especially in rainy season.
 Check out our rainy season packing list for more tips.

 - You can wear hiking sandals (open or closed toe) for activities like ziplining, certain hikes like Monteverde and white water rafting.
 Closed toed shoes are highly recommended for hikes such as Cerro Chato, Chirripo and Corcovado National Park.
 Read more about best shoes for Costa Rica here.

 - If you’re visiting in rainy season, you can still do all these adventures but if it is raining very hard or lightning/thundering, tour companies may not operate the tours.
 Make sure to check with the company.

 - Most of the adventure activities in Costa Rica require a guide or booking with a tour company.
-Some you can do on your own like hiking the national parks (except Corcovado where it is required to have a guide).
-But if you rented a car, you don’t need to book with a tour company.
+Corcovado requires a guide however.

 If you like this article, follow us on Facebook for more Costa Rica travel tips and inspiration!